 - Complete our rental agreement and waiver form– Every person in your group needs to sign their own legal waiver before the rafts can be shipped.
 Waiver’s can be signed online using this link.
 The credit card used to pay for the rafts will be kept on file in order to charge you for any possible damages, extra cleaning or loss (we will not charge it for any other reasons).
 If you’d prefer to have a different card on file than the one you reserved the rafts with, give us a call 406-272-6468.

 - We ship you the rafts, guaranteed to arrive the day before your rental begins -OR- for local pickup near Browning, MT, you pick up the equipment the afternoon before the first day of the rental period.

 - After your trip clean and dry off the boats completely (they tend to stink if you don’t dry them off).

 - On the morning of the first day after your rental period roll them up and load them back into the box.
-Attach the provided, prepaid shipping label and drop off at the nearest shipping location (FedEx or USPS depending on what shipping service was cheapest for us to use).
+Attach the provided, prepaid shipping label and drop off at the nearest shipping location (FedEx or UPS depending on what shipping service was best for us to use).

 Explain how shipping a packraft works?

 Packrafts are made to be portable, so it is easy to ship to your location.
 We provide packaging and a return label so returning your boat is as easy as possible.
-We ship anywhere in the continental US, but you can always ship the rafts to your house and fly with the packrafts to an epic trip in Patagonia, New Zealand, Canada or Alaska or anywhere else you’ve always wanted to go (ask us about winter discounts for those of you going to the Southern Hemisphere during our winter).
-Paddles and life preservers do increase the shipping fees substantially.
-We advise checking local outdoor outfitters for these items to reduce your shipping fees.
+We ship anywhere in the continental US, but we can always ship the rafts to your house and you can fly with the packrafts to an epic trip in Patagonia, New Zealand, Canada, Alaska or anywhere else you’ve always wanted to go (ask us about winter discounts for those of you going to the Southern Hemisphere during our winter).

 How much does shipping cost?